-- KAP Survey expert: A full-time registered professional expert with more than seven (7) years post graduate experience in conducting KAP surveys.
-The KAP survey expert will be leading the implementation of item 5 (KAP survey), assessing the current Knowledge, Attitudes and Practices regarding climate change and environmental awareness among the school users (students, teachers and other school staff) and MoE officials, developing a representative sampling methodology, administering the survey, collecting the data and analysing it and making recommendations to improve the level of climate change and environmental awareness among the various school stakeholders. - All categories of personnel should have access to Gaza, West Bank and Jerusalem.
-It is possible to propose separate experts for each territory, for some or all positions. - All the above listed full-time personnel shall be solely devoted for the project and the Contracting Authority can freely conduct inspection regarding their devotion. - During the implementation of the works, the site engineers have to be available on site full time during the working hours (from 8:00 am to 4:00 pm) per working days (from Saturday to Thursday).
+- M&E Survey expert: A full-time registered professional expert with more than seven (7) years post graduate experience in conducting KAP surveys and key informat interviews.
+The KAP survey expert will be leading the implementation of lot 6 (KAP survey), assessing the current Knowledge, Attitudes and Practices regarding climate change and environmental awareness among the building end users (students, teachers/trainers and other staff) and some officials from the partner institutions (MoE and MoL), developing a representative sampling methodology, administering the survey, collecting the data and analysing it and making recommendations to improve the level of climate change and environmental awareness among the various stakeholders. - §365 All categories of personnel should have access to all parts of the West Bank.
+It is possible to propose separate experts for each governorate or area, for some or all positions. - §366 All the above listed full-time personnel shall be solely devoted for the project and the Contracting Authority can freely conduct inspection regarding their devotion. - ^{§367} During the implementation of the works, the site engineers have to be available on site full time during the working hours (from 8:00 am to 4:00 pm) per working days (from Saturday to Thursday).
 The Contracting Authority shall deduct an amount of 50 EURO for each non-justified absence day or part of a day from the payment due to service provider.